PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Using Bulk Operations for Global Messages.md

 ```

-Once the request is executed, every player we have is sent a message.
+In this example, when the request is executed, every player will be sent the message set in the module.

+<q>**Using Modules?** Modules allow you to create your own libraries of JavaScript that can be included within other scripts.
+For more details see the *Modules* section in [Cloud Code](/Documentation/Configurator/Cloud Code.md)</q>

-## Through Cloud code
+## Sending Global Messages through Cloud Code

-You can send a bulk job request in Cloud code in two ways:
+You can send a bulk job request in Cloud Code in two ways:

-Building it via request builder
+* Building a bulk job via request builder.
+* Sending it via Spark.sendRequest.

+### Building Bulk Job via Request Builder

 ```